SAP/jenkins-library/documentation/docs/steps/neoDeploy.md

 * `host` - The SAP Cloud Platform host to deploy to.
 * `propertiesFile` - The path to the .properties file in which all necessary deployment properties for the application are defined.
 * `runtime` - Name of SAP Cloud Platform application runtime
-* `runtime-version` - Version of SAP Cloud Platform application runtime
+* `runtimeVersion` - Version of SAP Cloud Platform application runtime
 * `size` - Compute unit (VM) size.
 Acceptable values: lite, pro, prem, prem-plus.
 * `vmArguments` - String of VM arguments passed to the JVM